Neerjkumar/Neeraj.io/README.md

 2. Project Description*:
 Portfolio (we can also say candidate resume) that contain all details about the candidates.
 I divided all the skills, project, experience ,.... etc to different-different section.
 It is very helpful for the recruiters then can see all the details about the candidates.
 In a single profile, using this strategy we can save the recruiters time and stress.

+3. Copy the link is given below and paste it to any browser to see the project:
+Link: neeraj529kumar.netlify.app